npccoin/insight-api-npccoin/README.md

 be downloaded at [Github Insight Repository](https://github.com/bitpay/insight).

 ## Warning
-  Insight file sync does not work with **pivxd**
+  Insight file sync does not work with **npccoind**
   In order to use Insight you must set the environment variable INSIGHT_FORCE_RPC_SYNC = 1 Since file sync does not work the RPC sync is run on a timed interval every 60000 ms. This matches the interval at which new blocks are added to the network but it does leave the possibility of being up to 59 seconds behind the blockchain depending on what time the server was started at.

 ## Prerequisites

-* **pivxd** - Download and Install [PIVX](https://pivx.org/wallet/)
+* **npccoind** - Download and Install [NPCcoin](https://npccoin.com/wallet/)

-*insight API* needs a *trusted* pivxd node to run. *insight API* will connect to the node through the RPC API, pivx peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*insight API* needs a *trusted* npccoind node to run. *insight API* will connect to the node through the RPC API, npccoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure pivxd to listen to RPC calls and set `txindex` to true.
+Configure npccoind to listen to RPC calls and set `txindex` to true.
-The easiest way to do this is by copying `./etc/pivxd/pivx.conf` to your bitcoin data directory (usually `~/.pivx` on Linux, `%appdata%\Pivx\` on Windows, or `~/Library/Application Support/Pivx` on Mac OS X).
+The easiest way to do this is by copying `./etc/npccoind/npccoin.conf` to your bitcoin data directory (usually `~/.npccoin` on Linux, `%appdata%\NPCcoin\` on Windows, or `~/Library/Application Support/NPCcoin` on Mac OS X).

-pivxd must be running and must have finished downloading the blockchain **before** running *insight API*.
+npccoind must be running and must have finished downloading the blockchain **before** running *insight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).